 3. NEVER MAP INBOUND INTERNET PORTS FROM YOUR FIREWALL TO INCREDIBLE PI

 Initial Setup.
 There also are a few setup steps to complete once your Incredible Pi finishes the bootup process.
 When you first login (username: root password: raspberry), you’ll be prompted to change your root password and to set your default time zone.
 If you’re using either a wired network or an open WiFi network, then everything just works.
 If you’re using secured WiFi, then you’ll need to plug in your credentials in /etc/wpa.conf and reboot.
-The wired network always takes precedence so unplug the cable if you want WiFi to be your primary network.
-Next, run /root/update-my-pi to bring your server up to current specs.
-Finally, now’s the time to repartition your SD card if you’re using a card larger than 4GB.
-With the addition of faxing, a 4GB card is 80% full before your first call.
+The wired network always takes precedence so unplug the cable if you want WiFi to be your primary network. /root/update-my-pi runs automatically when you log in as root.
+It will bring your server up to current specs.
+Finally, now’s the time to repartition your SD card if you’re using a card larger than 4GB (highly recommended!).
 While you’re at it, bump up the performance of your Raspberry Pi by 50% by setting the overclocking to turbo mode.
 It works great for us.
 YMMV!
 The key is a rock-solid power adapter such as the one we’ve recommended.
 Just run raspi-config and follow your nose.

 If you’re new to Asterisk® and FreePBX, here’s the one paragraph primer on what needs to happen before you can make free calls with Google Voice.
 You’ll obviously need a free Google Voice account.
 This gets you a phone number for people to call you and a vehicle to place calls to plain old telephones throughout the U.S. and Canada at no cost.
 You’ll also need a softphone or SIP phone to actually place and receive calls.
 YATE makes a free softphone for PCs, Macs, and Linux machines so download your favorite and install it on your desktop.
 Phones connect to extensions in FreePBX to work with Incredible Pi.
 Extensions talk to trunks (like Google Voice) to make and receive calls.
 FreePBX uses outbound routes to direct outgoing calls from extensions to trunks, and FreePBX uses inbound routes to route incoming calls from trunks to extensions to make your phones ring.
 In a nutshell, that’s how a PBX works.
 There are lots of bells and whistles that you can explore down the road.